Armored Heart: L'Odeur de l'Amour

 “Hey, yourself, Dear.
 I have some breakfast for you.”

 Lanri slowly blinked, and yawned.
 “Already?
 Didn’th you jus’ hand me dinner?”
-If there’s one thing Seeker had learned from her time with Lanri, it’s that mortals lose their sense of time after a while.
+If there was one thing Seeker had learned from her time with Lanri, it’s that mortals lose their sense of time after a while.
 If left to sleep as they usually would, they were pretty adept at estimating how much time passed.
 But once that sleep turned into several days… they got confused.

 “Not quite,” said Seeker, as she held up a tray of cheese and dried sausages.
 “Eat something.”